hsinyulin118/hsinyulin118.github.io/_projects/Introduction.md

 date: 2019-11-01
 location: "National Taiwan University, Taiwan"
 --- -->
-* Provided a comprehensive analysis of the Singapore Exchange Limited (SGX), focusing on its key futures products, the impact of COVID-19 on its operations, and recent developments in the derivatives market.
+* Provided a comprehensive analysis of the Singapore Exchange Limited (SGX), focusing on its key futures products, the impact of COVID-19 on its operations, and recent developments in the derivatives market.[Click me](http://hsinyulin118.github.io/files/衍生性金融商品.pdf)

 <!--more--